U.S. to declassify documents on spy programs, surveillance court

-The declassified documents were intended to provide the public more information about the programs as part of a commitment by Director of National Intelligence James Clapper for greater transparency, the official told Reuters on condition of anonymity.
+The declassified documents could be released as early as this week and were intended to provide the public more information about the programs as part of a commitment by Director of National Intelligence James Clapper for more transparency, the official told Reuters on Tuesday on condition of anonymity.

-The documents would also include information about the Foreign Intelligence Surveillance Court, the official said.
-That court operates in secrecy in making decisions on government surveillance requests.
+The documents would also include information about the Foreign Intelligence Surveillance Court which operates in secrecy, the official said.
+The move to declassify the information was first reported by CNN.

-General Keith Alexander, director of the NSA, said he was glad the government was taking action to declassify more information.

-"I think it is the right thing.
-I think it helps articulate what we are trying to do and why we are trying to do it," he told Reuters in Las Vegas where he is scheduled to speak at the Black Hat conference of cybersecurity experts on Wednesday.

 The move to declassify more information about the surveillance programs, which intelligence officials say have helped thwart terrorist attacks, comes as some lawmakers seek curbs in response to privacy concerns.